MortZx/Blockchain-Wizards/README.md

 3. Composer: toolset for the application

 ## Main Project Files
-** votechain.bna ** is the business network to use when testing the project in the Hyperledger Composer [Playground] (https://composer-playground.mybluemix.net/login).
+** votechain.bna ** is the business network to use when testing the project in the Hyperledger Composer [Playground](https://composer-playground.mybluemix.net/login).
 It combines the following three scripts.
 ** models/blockchain.wizards.votechain.cto ** is the model file, it contains the list of ressources.
 ** lib/logic.js ** defines the smart contracts for the voting transactions.
 ** permissions.acl ** is the access control file, it determines the CRUD functions for participants and users.